szymonszl/inoue/README.md

 ## Configuration

-Inoue is controlled by a simple plaintext file called `inoue.cfg`.
-The file contains tasks (requests to download a set of replays), which are then executed.
-Every task needs to include the user and the kind of replay to be downloaded, and optionally a description how the file should be named.
+On start, Inoue looks for a file named `inoue.cfg` or `inoue.txt`.
+The file should contain tasks (requests to download a set of replays), which are then executed.
+Every task needs to include the target user and the kind of replay to be downloaded, and optionally a description how the file should be named.

 Example configuration file: